sreedevi-langoju/12weekawsworkshopchallenge/week2/Create_IAM_Users_Groups_Policies_Roles.md

 * IAM Users are identified in the following ways:

- **A "friendly name" for the user, which is the name that you specified when you created the user, such as Richard or Anaya.
+      a)A "friendly name" for the user, which is the name that you specified when you created the user, such as Richard or Anaya.
 These are the names you see in the AWS Management Console.

- **An Amazon Resource Name (ARN) for the user.
+      b)An Amazon Resource Name (ARN) for the user.
 You use the ARN when you need to uniquely identify the user across all of AWS.
 For example, you could use an ARN to specify the user as a Principal in an IAM policy for an Amazon S3 bucket.
 An ARN for an IAM user might look like the following:

   arn:aws:iam::123456789012:user/Administrator